aws-samples/cfn101-workshop/workshop/content/50-setting-up-ec2/200-lab-07-session-manager.md

 1. IAM authorizes to start a session on an EC2 instance by evaluating applicable IAM policies.
 1. The administrator uses the AWS Management Console or the terminal (AWS CLI and additional plugin required) to start a session via Systems Manager.
-1. The Systems Manager agent running on the EC2 instance connects to the AWS Systems Manager service and executes commands on the machine.
-Therefore, the EC2 instance needs access to the Internet or a VPC endpoint.
+1. The Systems Manager agent running on the EC2 instance (the EC2 instance needs access to the Internet or a VPC endpoint) connects to the AWS Systems Manager service and executes the commands on the instance.
 1. The Session Manager sends audit logs to CloudWatch Logs or S3.

 ![ssm](/50-setting-up-ec2/ssm-sm-1.png)